-After creating the nation’s strongest fertilizer law, we are promoting a package of bills that will require the Department of Transportation to use only native vegetation, require the state to create nutrient standards, develop a pollution budget and limit sources of nitrogen and phosphorous in certain products.
+After creating the nation’s strongest fertilizer law, and the nation’s first law that requires the state’s transportation agencies to use only native vegetation, we are promoting a package of bills that would require the state to create nutrient standards, develop a pollution budget and limit sources of nitrogen and phosphorous in certain products.

 S223/A951 Phosphorous in Detergents